4d/docs/website/translated_docs/es/FormEditor/properties_FormProperties.md

 ---

-## Color Scheme
+## Esquema de colores
 > Color scheme property is only applied on macOS.

 This property defines the color scheme for the form.
-By default when the property is not set, the value for a color scheme is **inherited** (the form uses the scheme defined at the [application level](https://doc.4d.com/4dv19/help/command/en/1762.html)).
+This property defines the color scheme for the form.
 This can be changed for the form to one of the following two options:

 *   dark - light text on a dark background
 *   light - dark text on a light background